 A12: 2017, 2018, and 2019 scholarship winners have provided proof in previous years and do not have to resubmit their proof.

 Q13: What browser should I use to complete my online scholarship application?

 A13: For the best user experience, we recommend using Mozilla Firefox, Google Chrome or Safari browsers to complete your application.

 Q14: What is the impact if I change my major outside the healthcare field?

-A14: lf a scholarship winner changes their major to one outside the healthcare field, the recipient will not be permitted to use any unpaid scholarship funds.
+A14: If a scholarship winner changes their major to one outside the healthcare field, the recipient will not be permitted to use any unpaid scholarship funds.

-lf you have any additional questions about the women's Board scholarship Program, please feel free to contact The Scholarship Committee at or leave a message at 301-877-8440.
+lf you have any additional questions about the Women's Board Scholarship Program, please feel free to contact The Scholarship Committee at [email protected] or leave a message at 301-877-8440.